Transition Year

 Assessment

 Throughout the year strict assessment procedures will be applied within the subject areas.
-Assessment procedures will include homework, class tests and Summer Examinations.
-Various modules including First Aid and Mini Company may be assessed by external bodies such as the Red Cross and the Cork Schools Enterprise Programme.
+Assessment procedures will include portfolio, class tests and Summer Examinations.
+Various modules including First Aid and Enterprise may be assessed by external bodies such as the Red Cross and the Cork Schools Enterprise Programme.

 Transition Year students at St Aloysius have been blogging about their subjects and their various activities.